-Having a good grip comes in handy not just shaking hands, but doing many tasks required of military and special ops personnel.
-Here is a recent email asking about improving grip for exercises that include rope climbs, pullups, and even dry firing with your non-dominant hand.
+Having a good grip comes in handy not just for shaking hands, but doing many tasks required of military and special-ops personnel.
+Here is a recent email asking about improving grip for exercises that include rope climbs, pull-ups and even dry firing with your non-dominant hand.

-This is an excellent question as there are many things you can do to supplement your workout to get a better grip.
-Your grip muscles are actually located in your forearm and your hand is mostly tendons attaching them with a few hand muscles involved as well.
-This is why when doing pullups, rope climbs, farmer walks, and other tasks you feel your hands getting tired as well as your forearms.
-The good news is that grip and forearm strength / endurance / muscle stamina can be added fairly quickly with a 5—10 minute circuit following normal workouts for upper body.
-In a few weeks, you will notice a difference if you do the following circuit 2—3 times a week.
-In a few months, you will have that "old man grip strength" that can hold onto anything for long periods of time too.
+There are many things you can do to supplement your workout to get a better grip.
+Your grip muscles are located in your forearm, and your hand is mostly tendons attaching them, with a few hand muscles involved as well.
+This is why when doing pull-ups, rope climbs, farmer walks and other tasks, you feel your hands getting tired as well as your forearms.
+The good news is that grip and forearm strength, endurance and muscle stamina can be added fairly quickly with a five- to 10-minute circuit after normal workouts for upper body.
+In a few weeks, you will notice a difference if you do the following circuit two or three times a week.
+In a few months, you will have that "old man grip strength" that can hold on to anything for long periods of time, too.

-The exercises incorporate grip training while also adding more classic calisthenics movements that will assist your abilities to climb rope, walls, fences, and obstacles.
-Get good at pull-ups and dips as they will help you pull yourself up and over climbing obstacles when faced with a wall, rope, or ladder climb.
-I like to add the grip circuit of new exercises to the back end of a pullup workout.
-So get your pullups and after a few sets of good reps — start adding in the GRIP CIRCUIT:
+The exercises incorporate grip training while also adding more classic calisthenics movements that will assist your abilities to climb rope, walls, fences and obstacles.
+Get good at pull-ups and dips; they will help you pull yourself up and over climbing obstacles when faced with a wall, rope or ladder climb.
+I like to add the grip circuit of new exercises to the back end of a pull-up workout.
+So get your pull-ups and, after a few sets of good reps, start adding in the grip circuit:

 Drape a rope over the pull-up bar and grab onto the two ends of the rope to perform your pull-up sets.
 This will simulate rope climbs and really works the grip.

 For this classic grip exercise, tie a weight (5-10 pounds) to the rope.
 This will work the wrists through a full range of motion while also building forearm strength and stamina.
-Build up to a 1 minute set of rolling up and down.
+Build up to a one-minute set of rolling up and down.

-Get a five gallon bucket and fill the bucket with rice.
+Fill a five-gallon bucket with rice.
 Place your fingers about knuckle deep in the rice.
 Open and close your hand fully for 50 reps each hand.
-Works hand, grip, forearm strength.
-Repeat with both hands for 1 minute or 50-60 full open/closes of the hand. you can also try to dig your hand to the bottom of the bucket moving forward by open / closing your hand.
+Works hand, grip and forearm strength.
+Repeat with both hands for one minute or 50-60 full opening and closing of the hand.
+You also can try to dig your hand to the bottom of the bucket by opening and closing your hand.

 If you do not have a vertical rope to climb, moving the battle ropes up and down and side to side horizontally will suffice to strengthen the grip required for rope climbs.
-Lean back a little and grab the ropes to shake up and down and left to right for 1 minute.
-Then try together up/down for 1 minute.
+Lean back a little and grab the ropes to shake up and down and left to right for one minute.
+Then try together up/down for one minute.

-Some of this Grip Circuit is pulled from the book Tactical Fitness designed for military, special ops, police, and fire fighter style fitness programming.
-It also includes the Tactical Fitness Test we created called the Dirty Dozen.
+Some of this grip circuit is pulled from the book Tactical Fitness, which is designed for military, special-ops, police and firefighter-style fitness programming.
+It also includes the tactical fitness test we created called the Dirty Dozen.